aartaka/guile-lapack/README.md

 Most bindings follow the LAPACKE names, except that `LAPACKE_` prefix is dropped.

-Notice that this extremely succinct naming means that many symbols in the programs one writes (or even in standard Scheme, like `set!`) may (but unlikely due to extremely unreadable names LAPACK uses) collide with the names provided by this library.
+Notice that this extremely succinct naming means that many symbols in the programs one writes may (but are unlikely to due to extremely unreadable names LAPACK uses) collide with the names provided by this library.
 Thus, use the provided modules with suitable prefixes instead of importing them raw:

 ``` scheme
 (use-modules ((lapack lapack) #:prefix lapack:))